1963 Hazratbal Shrine theft: Theft

-The light of Muhammad is reflected in every flower and every plant.

 When Mullick informed Nehru about the recovery, Nehru said to Mullick that "you have saved Kashmir for India".
 In his memoirs, Mullick claims that the information about the investigation was not disclosed.
 The Home Minister of India, Gulzarilal Nanda, also said in the parliament that the thieves "shall be identified".

-On 17 January 1964, he named the three people who were arrested for the theft.
-They included three Kashmiri Muslims namely, Abdul Rahim Bandey, Abdul Rashid and Kadir Butt.
-The latter was believed to have affiliations with the Pakistan, Nanda said.
+On 17 January 1964, Nanda publicly identified the suspects, all three of whom were Kashmiri Muslims: the shrine's mujawar (caretaker) Abdul Rahim Bandey, local villager Abdul Rashid (who was caught while returning the relic), and "an important person who we believe has some affiliation with Pakistan" giving his name as Kadir Butt.
+(The third's name was briefly reported in Parliament as "Ghulam Mohd.
+Butt," but was corrected later the same day.)

 Aftermath

 Identification by its caretakers and other investigation made by the Government of Jammu and Kashmir (law and order), special identification team says its authenticity is indeed original.
-Post identification, a public deedar (view) of the Holy relic was organized on 6 February coinciding with the anniversary of martyrdom of the fourth Caliph of Islam, Ali bin Abu Talib.
+Post identification, a public deedar ("viewing") of the relic was organized on 6 February coinciding with the anniversary of martyrdom of the fourth Caliph of Islam, Ali bin Abu Talib.

-The incident led to riots in the Indian state of West Bengal and East Pakistan.
-There was a huge refugee influx in a small time frame of three months period between December 1963 and February 1964 to India as a result of these riots.
+The incident triggered riots and ethnic cleansing of Hindus in East Pakistan.
+Hundreds of thousands of Hindu refugees poured into India between December 1963 and February 1964 as a result of the violence.
+The stories of atrocities told by these refugees caused violence and rioting against Muslims in Calcutta in the Indian state of West Bengal.
+Thousands of Christian tribals were also evicted later from East Pakistan and arrived in India as refugees.

 A fictionalized version of the incident is the subject of Salman Rushdie's short story "The Prophet's Hair" (1981).